curl/curl/docs/MANUAL.md

 ## Extra Headers

-When using curl in your own very special programs, you may end up needing to pass on your own custom headers when getting a web page.
+When using curl in your own programs, you may end up needing to pass on your own custom headers when getting a web page.
 You can do this by using the `-H` flag.

 Example, send the header `X-you-and-me: yes` to the server when getting a
 page: